 As a Protestant, I was convinced we rightly interpreted Scripture.
 This conviction existed while ignoring many, major denominational differences and contradictions.
 That was the chink in Protestantism’s armor.
 Also, Protestantism’s fractional, ever-splitting nature, flowing from the absence of authority, softened up my defenses.
 I was open to taking another look in Rome’s direction.
 By the summer of 2017, my studies revealed that the Catholic Church interprets Scripture in a way that makes sense.
 That may not seem a big deal.
 But it’s huge.
 It was monumental to a serious Protestant who believed the Catholic Church was apostate.

 The Catholic Church preceded Protestantism.
 That means the burden of proof is on Protestants to prove apostacy.
 If Rome can show its faithfulness to the Scriptures, even a plausible interpretation, then there’s not enough evidence to convict.
 I found the Catholic Church’s articulation of the faith more than plausible.
 It more than merely made sense.
 It was faithful to the whole of Scripture.
 I say that not as one sitting in judgment of each doctrine but as one who, knowing the Scriptures, sees the key fit perfectly into the lock.
 I cannot explain the inner workings of a lock, but I’ve opened a hundred doors with a hundred keys.
 You know when the key fits.
 Plus, the Catholic Church fit within the context of 2,000 years of history.
 Protestantism had been a square peg that wouldn’t fit into the round hole of history.
-Had I found I Timothy 3:15’s pillar and foundation of the truth?
+Had I found what was I Timothy 3:15’s pillar and foundation of the truth?

 Who is your pope?